SETBRAIN-Association/.github/profile/README.md

 ***

-Set Brain is a french non-profits organisation (law 1901), she have for goal to create user-friendly and revolutionary softwares, in different domains like live streaming, education and many others in the future.
+Set Brain is a french non-profits organization (law 1901), she have for goal to create user-friendly and revolutionary softwares, in different domains like live streaming, education and many others in the future.
 We reverse one part of beneficts to charity.